Tag Archives: Transformation

 She is following her intuition as she collaborates with women and men in organizations and travels around the world speaking, teaching and leading workshops.
 Her passion is authentically living life and supporting others in doing the same.
 To connect with Andrea and learn about current projects go to: www.andreahylen.com and www.healmyvoice.org.

-Phase Transition: Make Space and Let Yourself BE Empty
+Phase Transition: Make Space and Wander

 Day 74 of 100 days of Blogging